ska-telescope/ska-itf-te/UV_MIGRATION.md

 - Keep uv bootstrap guards in root CI until a uv-capable engineering-tools image is published and confirmed in MR/default pipelines.
 - Complete engineering-tools upstream migration items (Docker dependency path, remaining Poetry command usage in submodule-owned CI/jobs).
 - Consolidate root lint path to Ruff-only once all jobs/scripts are confirmed not to depend on legacy lint tooling.
-- TODO: Upstream .make/python-uv.mk should honor PYTHON_LINE_LENGTH in python-do-format and python-do-lint so local Makefile overrides can be dropped.

 ### Quality Gate Snapshot